-Beginning with the 2023 municipal elections, North Carolina voters will be asked to show photo ID when they check in to vote.
-Voters who vote by mail will be asked to include a photocopy of an acceptable photo ID when returning their ballot by mail.
+In general and municipal elections, North Carolina voters are asked to show photo ID when voting in North Carolina.
+If a voter cannot show photo ID when voting in person, they can still vote by filling out an ID Exception Form.
+Voters who vote by mail will be asked to include a photocopy of an acceptable photo ID or they can also fill out an ID Exception Form with their ballot when returning their ballot by mail.